 Common mistakes

-celtic + chinese folk) — they collide - Adding electronic drums — output drifts into folktronica
+celtic + chinese folk) → the two sets of instruments collide instead of fusing. - Adding electronic drums to a traditional template → output drifts into folktronica.

-- No vocal style — defaults toward modern pop
+- Leaving out the vocal style → Suno defaults toward modern pop phrasing.

-- BPM > 120 — no longer folk, becomes indie rock
+- BPM above ~120 → no longer folk; it becomes indie rock.

 How to push results further

-intimate campfire feel, brushed drums, warm vocal close-mic - Ethnic-folk feel — name specific instruments (guzheng / erhu / dizi)
+intimate campfire feel, brushed drums, warm vocal close-mic. - Ethnic-folk character: name the exact instrument (

 FAQ

-A: Direct tags have limited recognition.
-Use Chinese folk, pentatonic scale, traditional Chinese vocal style + a region descriptor.
+Direct tags like Hakka folk have weak recognition.
+Use Chinese folk, pentatonic scale, traditional Chinese vocal style plus a regional descriptor instead of relying on the niche name.

-A: throat singing, overtone vocals, Mongolian-influenced produces something, but rarely sounds like authentic khoomei.
+throat singing, overtone vocals, Mongolian-influenced produces something usable, but it rarely sounds like authentic khoomei.
+Treat it as texture, not a faithful reproduction.

-A: slight imperfection, intimate live feel, raw acoustic.
-Perfect recording kills folk intimacy.
+Add slight imperfection, intimate live feel, raw acoustic.
+A perfectly clean recording is exactly what kills folk intimacy.